💻 Technology

 Logitech MX Master 3S Mouse

-Why this helps: A precise mouse with customizable buttons speeds up cropping and selection tasks.
+Why this helps: A precise mouse with customizable buttons—assign one to 'New Layer' for faster workflow.

 Check Price on Amazon